AYDA Awards

 • Project elevation.

-• Explaination of the green elements and green paint products used in the project
+• Explanation of the green elements and green paint products used in the project.

 • Colour chips with the corresponding Nippon Paint colour codes and names.